workleap/wl-idp-docs-hub/docs/joining-the-hub.md

 To configure your Retype site to be deployed with GitHub Pages, refer to the following [guide](https://retype.com/hosting/github-pages/).

 !!!info
-You don't need to set the Retype Enterprise license key as it's already configured as an organization secret.
+You don't have to set the Retype Enterprise license key as it's already configured as an organization secret.
 !!!

 ## Add your site to the hub